 - Providing solar-powered lighting; and

 - Promoting scientifically and economically sound climate-smart farming techniques through use of information technology (IT) platforms like smart-phone apps.

 India is hungry for rapid growth.
 We can channel this hunger into supporting climate-resilient development and facilitating innovative partnerships between corporations, local and national government, and community groups.
-EDF and our partners are working to spread awareness and push forward on programs that deliver economic development while also addressing climate mitigation and adaptation.
+EDF and its partners work to spread awareness and advance programs that deliver economic development while also addressing climate mitigation and adaptation.
 Some examples of how EDF works with different types of partners include:

-At the national level, to promote climate resilience EDF helped set up the South Asia office of Climate Parliament, a cross-party network of legislators dedicated to stopping climate change and increasing national ambition for renewable energy.
-The Climate Parliament works with policy makers to develop a strong case for government investments in renewable energy and low-carbon rural development across districts and states.
+Government: To promote climate resilience at the national level, EDF helped set up the South Asia office of Climate Parliament, a cross-party network of legislators dedicated to stopping climate change and increasing national ambition for renewable energy.

-EDF and our partners also work to help directly with rural communities to share how climate change impacts their everyday lives.
-We teamed up with The Hunger Project to produce a Bollywood style film, Aarohan – A New Beginning, to highlight the challenges rural communities face from climate change.
-This film also introduces climate-resilient solutions, such as stoves powered by dung and techniques on how to better manage natural resources.
-The film is used as a training tool to spark discussions on climate change, its impacts, and what communities can do about it.
+Community: EDF and The Hunger Project produced a Bollywood style film, Aarohan – A New Beginning, to highlight the challenges rural communities face from climate change.
+This film is used as a training tool to spark discussions on climate change, its impacts, and what communities can do about it.